Raphhh/puppy/README.md

 // config/local.php
 <?php
 return [
-    'baseDir' => '/puppy/public/', //use only a absolute path ];
+    'baseUrl' => '/puppy/public/', //use only a absolute path ];
 ```